cjddmut/Unity-2D-Platformer-Controller/README.md

 **Fast Fall Gravity Multiplier** - Gravity multiplier when falling fast.
 A value of 1 means no different, higher values mean faster fall acceleration.

+### Slopes ###

+**Check for Slopes** - Should the motor check for slopes?
+If there aren't any slopes to walk/up down or slide down then uncheck this.
+The motor will be more efficient.

+**Angle (Degree) Allowed** - This is the degree of the slope the motor can walk on.
+0 means only on flat ground where as 50 would mean any slope up to and including 50 degrees.

+**Change Speed on Slopes** - Should the motor slow down on steeper slopes.
+The speed is based off of Max Ground Speed and the angle of the slope.
+If false then the motor always moves at Max Ground Speed on any allowed slope.

+**Speed Multiplier on Slopes** - Multiplier against the speed on slopes.
+This will heavily emphasize slow downs on slopes.

+**Stick to Ground** - This tells the motor to try to always stay on the ground when moving down slopes or up over slopes.
+For example, if this is false and the motor moves forward on a plane that then slopes down, the motor will fall onto the slope.
+If this is true then the motor will stay connected to the ground.

+**Distance to Check for Sticking** - The motor ray casts down to see if there is ground to stick to.
+This value tells the motor how far to check.
+Increase this if the motor isn't sticking properly.
+Be cautious having this value too large as it may make the motor stick to grounds that aren't intended.

 ### Jumping ###

 **Base Jump Height** - The height, in Unity units, that the motor will jump to.